macs30200-s22/replication-materials-koichionogi/README.md

 ## Data sorces
 Programming Package: STATA_SE17.0

-Anlaysis of this research is consisted of four parts(three for main analysis and one for supplimental analysis) Analysis (concentration vs wage inequality)
+Anlaysis of this research is consisted of three parts(three for main analysis and one for supplimental analysis) Analysis (concentration vs wage inequality)
 Target range                    | datasets
 ------------------------------- | ---------------------------------------------------------------